 This was neither the fault of either the forecast or the routing services and weather tools we used but rather a combination of several events that resulted in our encountering these conditions.

-In June 2016 the Down Under "Go East" Rally departed the Gold Coast Queensland and "Songlines" arrived in New Caledonia in just under 5 days .
+In 2016, 2017 & 2018 the Down Under "Go East" Rally departed the Gold Coast Queensland.
+On each the majority of the fleet completed the voyage in 5 1/2 - 6 days with the slower vessels arriving on day 7.
 Conditions encountered were as predicted by our weather router and PredictWind.

 We ALWAYS employ the services of a professional weather router to assist us in choosing our departure date based on what they interpret from the information available to them.